Tyrceo/Hiring-Test-Instructions/README.md

 ## Database Structure
 ### Host and Credentials
-You should have received the necessary information to access the database in a mail.
+The information to access the database should be included in the mail we sent you.

 ### Schema
 ```sql